Skip to Main Content

 What are standard production norms in Germany?

-German productions follow Tarifvertrag (collective agreement) standards with regulated working hours, structured overtime, mandatory turnaround periods, and specific provisions varying by Bundesland.
-Works council requirements may apply on larger productions.
+German shoots follow Tarifvertrag (collective agreement) standards with regulated working hours, structured late hours, required turnaround periods, and specific provisions differing by Bundesland.
+Works council needs may apply on larger shoots.

 How do your coordinators handle scheduling in Germany?

-Our coordinators build and maintain detailed shooting schedules accounting for German logistics — travel times between locations, vendor availability, local working hour regulations, and weather considerations.
-They distribute daily call sheets, coordinate department heads, and manage schedule changes to keep your production on track across Berlin, Munich, Hamburg, Cologne.
+Here is the breakdown.
+Our coordinators build and keep detailed shooting schedules accounting for German logistics — travel times between locations, vendor availability, local working hour rules, and weather considerations.
+They distribute daily call sheets, set up department heads, and manage schedule changes to keep your production on track across Berlin, Munich, Hamburg, Cologne.

 How do your coordinators manage local vendors?

-Our coordinators maintain a vetted network of German vendors for equipment, transport, catering, and production supplies.
-They handle purchase orders, negotiate rates, coordinate deliveries, and manage vendor relationships across Berlin, Munich, Hamburg to ensure reliable service throughout your production.
+Here is what that looks like on the ground.
+Our coordinators keep a vetted network of German vendors for gear, transport, catering, and production supplies.
+They handle purchase orders, negotiate rates, set up deliveries, and manage vendor relationships across Berlin, Munich, Hamburg to make sure reliable service across your production.

 When should a production coordinator start?